open-telemetry/opentelemetry.io/content/en/blog/2023/histograms-vs-summaries/index.md

 Given these disadvantages, summaries do have some advantages.
 First, they trade off a small performance penalty on the client for a significant reduction in transmission, storage, and server processing cost.
-In our histogram example above, it is represented as 12 separate timeseries: 1 counter for each bucket + 1 bucket for out of range values + a total sum of all values.
+In our histogram example above, the distribution is represented as 12 separate timeseries: 1 counter for each bucket + 1 bucket for out of range values + a total sum of all values.
 That is for a single, relatively modest, histogram with no attributes to multiply cardinality.
 By comparison, the summary is only a single timeseries for the precomputed `p99` value.
 Second, they have very low and configurable relative error rates.
-The in the histogram example above, we had a potential relative error of 17% where our summary is guaranteed to be within ± 0.5% accuracy.
+In the histogram example above, we had a potential relative error of 17% where our summary is guaranteed to be within ± 0.5% accuracy.

 # So which should you choose?

 The disappointing answer is "it depends," and there is no one-size-fits-all solution.
 If you need to aggregate data from many sources, then histograms may be the right choice.
-If you are collecting a large number of separate metrics with very strict SLOs, or your prometheus server is particularly resource constrained, then maybe summaries are the right choice for you.
-Maybe your ideal solution is a hybrid with some histograms for flexible querying and some summaries.
-Only you can know the ins and outs of your own system and design an observability solution around it that is accurate and flexible.
-The key is knowing the strengths and limitations of the data structure you're using so you can make informed decisions.
+If you are collecting a large number of separate metrics with very strict SLOs, or your Prometheus server is particularly resource constrained, then maybe summaries are the right choice for you.
+Maybe your ideal solution is a hybrid with some histograms for flexible querying and some summaries for high-accuracy, low-cost alerting.
+Only you can know the ins and outs of your own system and design an observability solution around it that is accurate and flexible and fits your particular needs.
+The key is knowing the strengths and limitations of the available tools so you can make informed decisions.

 # Bonus round: native histograms